 Although residence hall rooms are furnished, you will need to bring some supplies with you or buy them after you arrive.
-The International Hospitality Program offers some gently used, donated items to help new students get started.
+The International Hospitality Program offers some gently used donated items to help new students get started.
 During international student orientation, International Programs will offer a shopping trip to Edwardsville so you can buy items you are unable to bring from home.

 SIUE on-campus housing is smoke-free and features:

 Freshmen live in Bluff Hall, Prairie Hall or Woodland Hall in suite-style units.
 Two persons share a room, with four persons sharing a bathroom.
+Residents of these buildings are required to purchase a meal plan.

 Please note: University Housing requires a two-semester contract.
 If you move in at the start of fall semester, you are committed to staying in University Housing through spring semester.